 Summer’s out, schools are back, and thinking about the best savings of the year is in motion.

 Reframing how to think through your customer’s eyes will definitely help you drive sales.
-Remember, each of your future customers are thinking about how much they’re going to save & WHAT they’re going to get.
+Remember, each of your future customers is thinking about how much they’re going to save & WHAT they’re going to get.

 That’s it.